YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 ## Elm: Now and Future

 We made a simple app but covered a lot of ground with Elm's architecture, syntax, and implementation of features you'll likely come across in web application development.
-Authenticating with JWT was straightforward and the packages offer a lot of extensibility in addition to Elm's core.
+Authenticating with JWT was straightforward and packages and JS interop offer a lot of extensibility.

 Elm began in 2012 as [Evan Czaplicki's Harvard senior thesis](http://elm-lang.org/papers/concurrent-frp.pdf) and it's still a newcomer in the landscape of front-end languages.
-That isn't stopping production use though; [NoRedInk](https://www.noredink.com) has been compiling Elm to production for almost a year ([Introduction to Elm - Richard Feldman](https://www.youtube.com/watch?v=zBHB9i8e3Kc)) with no runtime exceptions and Evan Czaplicki is deploying Elm to production at [Prezi](https://prezi.com).
+That isn't stopping production use though: [NoRedInk](https://www.noredink.com) has been compiling Elm to production for almost a year ([Introduction to Elm - Richard Feldman](https://www.youtube.com/watch?v=zBHB9i8e3Kc)) with no runtime exceptions and Evan Czaplicki is deploying Elm to production at [Prezi](https://prezi.com).
 Elm's compiler offers a lot of test coverage "free of charge" by thoroughly checking all logic and branches.
 In addition, the Elm Architecture of model-view-update [inspired Redux](http://redux.js.org/docs/introduction/PriorArt.html).

 Elm also has an [active community](http://elm-lang.org/community).
 I particularly found the [elmlang Slack](http://elmlang.herokuapp.com) to be a great place to learn about Elm and chat with knowledgeable developers who are happy to help with any questions.